DineWithMe/Development-Tools/Good Code/README.md

 ```

-With spread syntax we can easily make a shallow copy
+With spread syntax we can easily clone the object.
+In case you need deep clone, it is available in lodash npm.

 ## Circular Referencing Solution